(212) 907-7300

 Golenbock Eiseman Assor Bell & Peskoe LLP

-Golenbock Eiseman Assor Bell & Peskoe LLP is a Manhattan-based business law firm with a broad-based practice that offers corporate, complex litigation, real estate, reorganization, intellectual property, tax, and trust & estate expertise.
+Golenbock Eiseman Assor Bell & Peskoe LLP is a Manhattan-based business law firm with a broad-based practice that offers corporate, complex litigation, labor & employment, real estate, reorganization, intellectual property, tax, and trust & estate expertise.
 The firm provides high value, sophisticated counsel and representation for its domestic and international clients while maintaining a hands-on, personalized approach to all matters.

 The firm represents entrepreneurial, portfolio, and institutional clients, ranging from start-ups to Fortune 500 companies, with a specific focus on the mid-market segment.
 Among our clients are private corporations, public companies, private equity firms, venture capital firms, individual investors, and entrepreneurs.